Credit Card Annual Fee Explained

 The annual fee increases the cost of having a credit card.
 If you pay an annual fee, make sure the benefit you're getting from your credit card exceeds that cost.
 For example, if your rewards credit card has an annual fee, the rewards you earn should exceed the annual fee.
 Otherwise, having the card isn't that beneficial.

-How the Annual Fee Is Charged
+How Is It Charged

 The annual fee might be a one-time charge on your credit card during a specific month of the year, usually around your card's anniversary or at the beginning of the calendar year.
 Or, the annual fee may be divided up and assessed monthly.
 It's more common for cards to charge the annual fee once a year.

-How to Avoid an Annual Fee
+How to Avoid One

 Many credit cards that charge an annual fee waive it in the first year.
 After the first year, the fee is automatically charged to your account.
 If, after the first year, you decide the annual fee isn't worth it, you can close the account.
-Before you make that decision, make sure you assess the impact to your credit score and redeem any rewards you've accumulated.
+Before you make that decision, make sure you assess the impact on your credit score and redeem any rewards you've accumulated.

 You may be able to switch to another credit card with the same issuer, but one that doesn't have an annual fee.
 Note that by downgrading your account may lose some benefits and you may not incur rewards at the same rate.
 That's if the card you downgrade to pays rewards at all.
 However, by downgrading, you've avoided the annual fee, which could be better in the long run.
 Again, make sure you redeem your rewards before making any changes to your credit card account to avoid losing them.